Tennessee Bankruptcy Exemptions

 Add any applicable Federal Nonbankruptcy Exemptions.

 This list includes the majority of bankruptcy exemptions available in Tennessee.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
 In addition, Tennessee periodically changes the exemption amounts for existing exemptions.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+Consider checking with your local bankruptcy court or a bankruptcy attorney.